 - Para-jumbles & Misfit Sentences: These two topics have become a regular in the exam over the last couple of years.

 If you look at the above topics, you should be able to notice the absence of a significant number of topics.
-Remember, the syllabus for CAT is not set in stone and this means you should prepare for topics which have been a part of the exam over the last few years.
-The important topics that have appeared in the last few years are:
+Remember, the CAT syllabus is not set in stone and this means you should prepare for topics which have been a part of the exam over the last few years.
+CAT Syllabus covered all the important topics that have appeared in the last few years are:

 - Critical Reasoning